Rolling hills, cypress trees lined pathways, wine, wine and more wine – these are some of the things that come to mind when you think about Tuscany!

-You can find several tour companies on the web, which provide bus tours from Florence that combine visit to a vineyard, alongwith cheese tasting in the countryside.
-While you may find it convenient, you would rather visit it on your own, that way, you can plan your day the way you want, without having to comply with the tour timings.
-Hence, it is preferable to rent a car at least for this leg of your trip.
+You can find several tour companies on the web, which provide bus tours from Florence to Tuscany.
+Such tours typically combine visit to a vineyard, alongwith cheese tasting in the countryside.
+While you may find it convenient, you would rather visit it on your own – you can plan your day the way you want, without having to comply with the tour timings.
+With public transport being somewhat shoddy in this part of the country, it is advisable to rent a car at least for this leg of your trip.
 A car gives you flexibility to explore the smaller towns at your own pace.

 Where to stay

 You could set up base in Florence and make day trips to the Tuscan towns.
-However, some of the towns end up being a longer drive from Florence and hence, you would end up spending way too much time traveling back and forth.
+However, some of the towns end up being a longer drive from Florence and hence, you would spend way too much time traveling back and forth.

-You could choose to stay in any of the Tuscan towns – Siena, San Gimignano, Montepulciano, Montichellio, Pienza, San Quirico D’Orcia and Montalcino.
+Recommend picking an accommodation in one of these Tuscan towns – Siena, San Gimignano, Montepulciano, Montichellio, Pienza, San Quirico D’Orcia and Montalcino.
 90% of the pictures that you see of Tuscany are of this Val d’orcia region, which is the most beautiful part of Tuscany.
 Gentle hills, dotted with dark cypresses, and yellow sunflowers make this region the perfect postcard.

 Now if you really want to get a taste of the countryside, you should stay in an agriturismo.
 Err, what, exactly, is an agriturismo?
 Well, it is a “farm-stay.”
 But it’s also much, much more… and the best way to experience Italy’s countryside!
 In most agriturismos, breakfast is included and you can choose to dine there as well for lunch/ dinner (on payment of a fixed amount or a la carte).
 And most of the produce is fresh off the farm, so you definitely cannot go wrong.
 It also gives you a chance to interact with your hosts and get a peek into their daily lives.